metaRange/metarange.github.io/src/content/docs/templates/competition.md

 ---
-title: Non-overlapping Generations model template
+title: Resource competition model template
-description: A metaRange model template for non-overlapping using the Ricker model
+description: A metaRange model template for species interaction in form of competition around a resource
 ---
 **Features:**
 * Ricker reproduction model